Keenjhar Lake

-Keenjhar Lake has been declared a ramsar site and a wildlife sanctuary.
-It provides a favorable habitat of winter migratory birds like ducks, geese, flamingos, cormorants, waders, herons, egrets, ibises, terns, coots and gulls.
+Keenjhar Lake has been declared a Ramsar site and a wildlife sanctuary.
+It provides a favorable habitat for winter migratory birds like ducks, geese, flamingos, cormorants, waders, herons, egrets, ibises, terns, coots and gulls.
 It has been observed as a breeding area of the black-crowned night heron, the cotton pygmy goose, purple swamphen, and pheasant-tailed jacana.

 Keenjhar Lake is a popular tourist resort.
 Many people from Karachi, Hyderabad and Thatta visit to enjoy picnics, swimming, fishing, and boating.

 The famous folklore of Noori Jam Tamachi who was a fisherwoman, is connected to the lake.
-There is a shrine in the middle of the lake marking Noori's grave, which is visited devotees.
+There is a shrine in the middle of the lake marking Noori's grave, which is visited by devotees.